johntor/EditBone/README.md

 Param | Description
 --- | ---
--noini | INI file is not read or written.
+-appinipath | INI files are saved into application folder (version 12.0.0) -noini | INI file is not read or written.
 -noskin | Skin is not loaded.